Fleur Cowles: Flair

 In later decades, Cowles served on various government committees, such as writing speeches for the War Production Board, and represented Dwight D. Eisenhower at the coronation of Elizabeth II.
 She was a member of the Founding Council of the Rothermere American Institute at Oxford University.
 In 1996, the book The Best of Flair collected much of the material from the magazine she founded.
-Her paintings from the books Tiger Flower and Lion and Blue are to be made into three-dimensional computer-animated films.

 Fleur Cowles' painting "Desert Journey" was reproduced as the cover of the 1968 Donovan album Donovan In Concert.

 Artwork

 As Fleur Fenton Pettingell and Fleur Cowles Meyer, she worked as a painter and illustrator.
 She also designed tapestries, accessories, and china for Denby Ltd.

 Death

 Fleur Fenton Cowles died on June 5, 2009, at a nursing home in Sussex, England, aged 101.